ulupo/giotto-ph/paper/paper.md

 Linux CentOS 7.9.2009 with kernel 5.4.92, equipped with two Intel® XEON® Gold 6248R (24 physical cores each) and a total of 128 GB of RAM.

-We present measures on the datasets of \autoref{tbl:datasets} because they are publicly available, and they are used in publications [@Otter_2017;
+We tested our software on the publicly available datasets described in
-@bauer2021ripser] describing established algorithms, making them a representative benchmark set and facilitating comparisons among competing solutions.
+\autoref{tbl:datasets}, which have been used in previous publications [@Otter_2017; @bauer2021ripser].
 All datasets are stored as point clouds.
-When the `threshold` parameter is empty, the tests report run-times with the enclosing radius option active.
-The `dim` parameter corresponds to the maximum dimension for which we compute PH, and the `coeff` parameter corresponds to the prime field of coefficients (in our tests, this is always $\mathbb{F}_2$).
+In each case, we compute mod-2 PH barcodes up to and including the maximum homology dimension `dim`.

 \begin{table}
 \centering